|1 tablet contains||%RDA*|

 - Contributes to normal red blood cell formation

-- Contributes to a normal psychological function
+- Contributes to normal psychological functioning

 - Contributes to normal homocysteine metabolism